 YOUNG ONSET PARKINSON'S

-There is a common misconception that Parkinson's affects only older people, this is wrong.
-Around 20% of people with Parkinson's are of working age and many are diagnosed in their 30's and 40's.
-Whilst there is debate about the age classification of Young, or Early, Onset Parkinson's it is generally regarded to be when the condition is diagnosed before the age of 50.
+There is a common misconception that Parkinson's affects only older people.
+This is wrong: approximately 20% of people with Parkinson's are of working age, and of these, many are diagnosed in their 30's and 40's.
+Those diagnosed before the age of 50 are generally referred to as having Young Onset Parkinson's or Early Onset Parkinson's.

-If people with younger onset Parkinson's are to retain the best quality of life possible, they will benefit from becoming as knowledgeable as possible and involved in the management of their condition.
-Many newly diagnosed younger people will show few, if any, symptoms once they commence treatment although over time these treatment may become less effective and need to be changed.
+With carefully selected modern treatments for Parkinson's a person can continue to work and have a good quality of life for many years after diagnosis.
+Many newly diagnosed younger people will show few, if any, symptoms once treatment has started but over time treatments may become less effective and need to be changed.

 We recommend the following Michael J Fox Foundation article including video.